Skip to main content

 These are open-ended funds where private investors pool their money to be invested in a portfolio of securities.
 Unit trusts issue units to investors.

 Unit trusts issue units in response to demand.
 Being open-ended, the unit price is closely aligned to thenet asset value (NAV).

-US Person has the meanings set out in Regulation S of the United States Securities Act 1933 (as amended) and under Foreign Account Tax Compliance Act (the 'Acts') and is understood to include any resident of the United States and/or a partnership or corporation organised under the laws of the United States or deemed to be so organised or a person or entity that is entitled to or actually works or does business in the US or (where 'United States' means the United States of America, its territories and possessions, all areas subject to its jurisdiction or any political sub-division thereof, any state of the United States of America and the District of Columbia).
-For full detail of what constitutes a US Person, please consult the Acts, or seek independent legal and/or other professional advice.
+US Person has the meaning set out in Regulation S of the United States Securities Act 1933 (as amended) (the 'Act') and is understood to include any natural person resident in the United States and/or a partnership or corporation organised or incorporated under the laws of the United States (where 'United States' means the United States of America, its territories and possessions, any state of the United States of America and the District of Columbia).
+For full detail of what constitutes a US Person, please consult the Act, or seek independent legal and/or other professional advice.